aws/amazon-documentdb-jdbc-driver/GETTING_STARTED.md

    ~~~

 ###### With TLS
 Connecting with TLS programmatically is slightly different from how we did it with the `mongo` shell.
-We need to set up a trust store with the CA certificate.
 1. Create a test or simple main to run.
 2. Use either the Driver Manager, Data Source class or Connection class to establish a connection to `localhost:27017`.
 Make sure to set hostname, username, password, target database and tls parameters.
 The target database can be anything as long as it is a valid MongoDB database name (no spaces, no special chars).
 See example directly using the connection class: